jtruong1/wordle-clone-api/README.md

 ---

 ### POST - `/word/guess`
-Compares the provided word against the generated word.
+Compares the provided word against the word in the game state.

 ### Parameters
 | Input | Type   | Description |